ministryofjustice/bichard7-next-help/site/bichard-functionality/index.md

 The notes screen is a useful feature that allows you to document your progress in resolving specific exceptions.
 This allows users to easily share information in the portal, rather than relying on separate emails.

-The notes screen shows portal activity and allows you to enter details in a dialogue box, clicking on the ‘add note’ button.
+The notes screen shows portal activity and allows you to enter details in a dialogue box, clicking on the 'add note' button.
 The note is time stamped and the user identified.
 The maximum number of characters that can be entered into the Notes field is 1000.

 Note: Text in the Notes Field is not archived and therefore not recoverable once the case has been removed from the Portal, which will occur 35 days after being marked as complete.